BleuBleu/FamiStudio/Docs/docs/config.md

 This section is only available on the Mobile version of FamiStudio.

 * **Allow vibration**: Toggle for all vibration effect in the app.
-* **Double-tap to delete**: Experimental option to delete pattern/notes with a double-tap.

 # Configuration File